rikosintie/Discovery/docs/intro.md

 ## Questions for Discovery and Deployment

-The script will pull any information that you put into the `config-file-<vendor-id>.txt` file but it can't answer all the questions!
+The script will pull any information that you put into the `discovery-<vendor-id>.txt` file but it can't answer all the questions!
 Here are some questions I ask during the kickoff meeting with the customer.
 Some of these questions are open ended and are meant to get the customer engaged in a conversation about the refresh.

 This is not an exhaustive list, feel free to add to it.